Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/deals/content_associate-existing-deals-with-records-or-activities_txt.md

 # HubSpot CRM API: Deals

 This document details the HubSpot CRM API endpoints for managing deals.
-Deals in HubSpot represent transactions with contacts or companies, tracked through pipeline stages until won or lost.
-These endpoints allow for creation, management, and synchronization of deal data between HubSpot and other systems.
+Deals represent transactions with contacts or companies, tracked through pipeline stages until won or lost.
+These endpoints allow creating, managing, and syncing deal data between HubSpot and other systems.

+## Understanding the CRM

-For a broader understanding of objects, records, properties, and associations APIs, refer to the [Understanding the CRM guide](<replace_with_link>).
-For general CRM database management, see [how to manage your CRM database](<replace_with_link>).
+For a comprehensive understanding of objects, records, properties, and associations within the HubSpot CRM API, refer to the [Understanding the CRM](<link_to_understanding_crm_guide>) guide.
+Learn how to [manage your CRM database](<link_to_crm_database_management>) for more general information.

+## API Endpoints

+All endpoints below are part of the `/crm/v3/objects/deals` base path unless otherwise specified.
+Replace `{dealId}` and `{toObjectId}` with the respective IDs.

-## Create Deals
+### 1. Create Deals (POST `/crm/v3/objects/deals`)

-Use a `POST` request to `/crm/v3/objects/deals` to create new deals.
-The request body should include a `properties` object containing deal data and optionally an `associations` object to link the deal with existing records (contacts, companies) or activities (meetings, notes).
+Creates a new deal.
+The request body must include a `properties` object with deal details.
+Optionally, include an `associations` object to link the deal with existing records or activities.

-**Required Properties:**

-* `dealname`: Name of the deal.
-* `dealstage`: Stage of the deal (use internal ID, see note below).
-* `pipeline`: Pipeline the deal belongs to (use internal ID, defaults to the primary pipeline if omitted).

-**Note:** Use the internal ID for deal stages and pipelines.
-These IDs are found in your [deal pipeline settings](<replace_with_link>).
-The API returns these IDs when retrieving deals.

-**Example Request Body:**
+**Request Body (JSON):**

 ```json
 {